umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/upgrade-to-umbraco-7.md

 ### Legacy business logic events

-The Content, Media, Member and Data Type editors have been re-created and are solely using the new Umbraco Services data layer.
+The Content, Media, Member, and Data Type editors have been re-created and are solely using the new Umbraco Services data layer.
 This means that operations performed in the backoffice will no longer raise the legacy business logic events (for example, events based on `umbraco.cms.businesslogic.web.Document`).
 It is recommended to change your event handlers to subscribe to the new Services data layer events.
 These are static events and are found in the services.
 For example:  `Umbraco.Core.Services.ContentService.Saved`.

 ## Property Editors

-Legacy property editors (pre Umbraco 7) will not work with Umbraco 7.
-During the upgrade installation process Umbraco will generate a report showing you which legacy property editors are installed.
+Legacy property editors (pre-Umbraco 7) will not work with Umbraco 7.
+During the upgrade installation process, Umbraco will generate a report showing you which legacy property editors are installed.
 These will all be converted to a `readonly` Label property editor.
 No data loss will occur but you'll need to re-assign your existing data types to use a new compatible Umbraco 7 property editor.

 Most Umbraco core property editors shipped will be mapped to their equivalent Umbraco 7 editors.
 The Image cropper editor has not been completed for v7.0.